Singerjohannes/visdecmak/README.md

 All group-level results and the statistics in the paper can be reproduced with the code provided in this repository.

-If you have not computed the first-level results with the steps described above you need to download the data from the first-level results component on OSF and unzip and move the data with the organize_first_level_results.sh script.
+If you have not computed the first-level results with the steps described above you need to download the data from the first-level results component on OSF and unzip and move the data with the organize_first_level_results.sh script (see the wiki of the OSF project page for more detailed intstructions).

 After you have downloaded and unzipped the files you can use group_roi_wrapper.m, group_modelling_wrapper.m and group_searchlight_wrapper.m to compute the group-level statistics for all the analyses in the paper.